 Colostrum has a virus antibody that acts against viral invaders.
 A wide range of antiviral factors was acknowledged to be present in Colostrum.
 This research was done at the US Government’s Center for Disease Control in Atlanta, Georgia.

 Dr. E.L.
 Palmer, et. al.; Journal of Medical Virology

-Colostrum contains Non Specific Inhibitors that inhibit a wide range of respiratory illness, notably Influenza viruses.
+Colostrum contains Non-Specific Inhibitors that inhibit a wide range of respiratory illnesses, notably Influenza viruses.

 Drs.
 Shortridge, et.al.; Journal of Tropical Pediatrics